 Students who complete at least one internship during their undergraduate career can give themselves a competitive advantage, both when applying for professional positions and when applying to graduate school.

 This document contains past internship sites of our students (pdf).
-Check this site frequently for updated information on available internships.

 The College of Human Ecology's Professional Mentoring program is available to all juniors and seniors in good academic standing.
 It is a wonderful opportunity to learn from successful and experienced professionals in the human services field.